Circular walk around Saulières Castle and the Étang de l’Île

 Description of the walk

-(1) Turn left onto an uphill farm track, "La Grande Hate", which runs alongside the campsite on the left.
-The track passes at the foot of a mobile phone relay mast.
+(1) Turn left onto an uphill farm track, “La grande Hate”, which runs alongside the campsite on your left.
+The track passes beneath a mobile phone mast.

-(2) Turn right onto the farm track that passes below the Toureau de Remondot (the highest point in the area).
-The track quickly reaches the edge of the forest: on the left, a path leads to the Toureau de Remondot (off the route - climb from 390m to 435m, return trip).
+(2) Take the farm track on the right which passes beneath the Toureau de Remondot (the highest point in the area).
+The track soon reaches the edge of the forest: on the left, a path leads to the Toureau de Remondot (off the route – a return climb from 390 m to 435 m).

-The farm track turns into a wide forest lane and descends towards the D978 road, which it follows for the last few metres.
+The forest track turns into a wide forest lane and descends towards the D978 road, which it runs alongside for the final few metres.

-100 metres after leaving the woods, at the crossroads of the path leading to La Plaine, continue straight ahead.
-(Reminder: do not turn right towards La Plaine farm, which is private property protected by guard dogs).
+(3) Cross the road with great care as there is fairly heavy traffic on this stretch.
+Take the road opposite, which quickly turns into a forest track heading towards La Plaine.
+100 m after leaving the woods, at the junction with the path leading to the hamlet of La Plaine, continue straight ahead.
+(Reminder: do not turn right towards La Plaine farm.
+Private property protected by guard dogs).

-The road continues to climb slightly towards Château de Saulières, then levels out.
+The road continues to climb gently towards the Château de Saulières before levelling out.

 Waypoints